-Every year, certain businesses are required to file the GSTR-9.
-But, GSTR-9 can be a tough nut to crack due to its complicated nature.
-Staying informed about the errors or mistakes during the filing process can help avoid compliance issues and unnecessary reconciliation.
-In this article, we will explore the common errors in GSTR-9 and provide solutions to tackle them.
+Every year, certain businesses are required to file the Certain businesses are required to file the GSTR-9 every year.
+However, filing the GSTR-9 can be challenging due to its complicated yearly reconciliations.
+Any errors during this process can result in discrepancies between the data sets and hamper the entire GSTR-9 filing process.
+Hence, it is crucial to understand the errors or mistakes and avoid compliance issues and unnecessary reconciliations.
+This article will explore the common errors in GSTR-9 and provide solutions to tackle them.

 Let's first know about the errors and mistakes that are common during the GSTR-9 filing process and their consequences:

-The input tax credits (ITC) in GSTR 2A/2B, the auto-generated forms, don't align with what's declared in GSTR 9.
-This discrepancy often occurs due to the exclusion of certain invoices from GSTR 9 calculations based on the place of supply criteria, where invoices specifying the supplier's state instead of the recipient's state are omitted.
+The Input Tax Credit (ITC) in GSTR 2A/2B, the auto-generated forms, don't align with the ITC declared in GSTR-9.
+This discrepancy often occurs due to the exclusion of certain invoices from GSTR-9 calculations based on the place of supply criteria, where invoices specifying the supplier's state instead of the recipient's state are omitted.

 GSTR-9 requires businesses to break down all inputs, including input services and capital goods.
 However, many miss accounting for this detailed bifurcation, leading to challenges in gathering the required information for accurate reporting.

-Some taxpayers' GSTR-2A/2B fail to display all claimed ITC as reported in GSTR-3B returns.
+Some taxpayers' GSTR-2A/2B won't reflect the claimed ITC as reported in GSTR-3B returns.
 This mismatch results in taxpayers receiving notices from tax authorities, creating challenges as the claimed credits are deemed ineligible.

-Reporting input tax credits for imported goods faces challenges as no separate fields exist for such claims.
+Reporting ITC for imported goods faces challenges as no separate fields exist for such claims.
 This absence makes it cumbersome for businesses to report this data accurately in GSTR-9, impacting the reconciliation process.

 Tables 6(B) and 6(H) of GSTR-9 have overlapping figures, especially concerning inward supplies and input tax credits.
 Despite clarifications from the government, the confusion persists, requiring more illustrative examples for better understanding.